Vita Nuova Basilicata

 It rains a lot at this time of year in Southern Italy but in between rainy days we’ve had the time to walk on Pisticci’s wonderful beach, visit beautiful UNESCO site, Matera three times, walk around Pisticci every day and visit with a few expats over pizza.
 Most of them don’t live here year-round but most are here quite a bit.

-After initially renting a car, we currently don’t have a car since we can’t buy one until Ulla has have her residency permit.
+After initially renting a car, we currently don’t have a car since we can’t buy one until Ulla has her residency permit.
 This should happen some time this week but only time will tell what actually happens.
 We plan to buy a 3-5 year old Fiat Panda and there is no shortness of options around here.
 It’s the car of choice for small-town Italy living where navigating the streets on four wheels can be pretty tricky.
 Living without a car is ok for now but long-term it wouldn’t work for us in the countryside.

 Click on the images below to see the captions.